Coexistence and Extinction in Flow-Kick Systems: An invasion growth rate approach: Applications

-Interestingly, species 5 is not the first to be excluded despite being the only species directly affected by disturbance-induced mortality.
-This unexpected result arises from the complex network of interactions: species 5 exerts positive direct and indirect effects on species 2 and 3.
+Interestingly, species $5$ is not the first to be excluded despite being the species {most impacted} by disturbance-induced mortality.
+This unexpected result arises from the complex network of interactions: species 5 exerts positive direct and indirect effects on species {$3$} and {$4$}.
 These interaction effects buffer species 5 against disturbance while simultaneously making its competitors more vulnerable to extinction.
 This highlights how indirect effects in ecological networks can lead to counterintuitive outcomes in response to targeted perturbations.